charmparticle/mpd_what/README.md

     ./mpd_what -h

-You can add a link to cover.jpg in your .conkyrc, or you can use `qiv --watch` to reload cover.jpg when it changes.
+You can add a link to cover.jpg in your .conkyrc, or you can install qiv, then use `qiv --watch` to reload cover.jpg when it changes.
 Even better, you can have conky automatically call mpd_what to give you album art and info.
 Here are the pertinent lines in my own .conkyrc:

     ${color}${if_mpd_playing}
     ${color 333333}$hr